apua/resume/deepsentinel/README.rst

 .. :source:

+..
 I'm seeking a startup R&D job that be responsible for the core technology.
+..
 I believe this one is what I'm looking for and I can handle it.

-I'm a high qualified Python programmer, love Pythonic philosophy that solving problem over fashion technology; about software development, I desire close cooperation for "time to market", and understand how to work with agile framework.
+Apua is a high qualified Python programmer, love Pythonic philosophy that solving problem over fashion technology; about software development, he desires close cooperation for "time to market", and understand how to work with agile framework.

-Not only development, I also have experience in feature design, UI/UX improvement test automation, CI management, building development environment and infrastructure.
+Not only development, Apua has experience in feature design, UI/UX improvement test automation, CI management, building development environment and infrastructure.

-I try anything making production successful.
+Apua treats work as part of life, accelerate to solve problem by studying and leveragin community to dive into new domain knowledge quickly.

-Work is part of life, I'm accelerating to solve problem.
+..
+Although there are key domain knowledge in this job I'm not familiar with yet,
-Although there are key domain knowledge in this job I'm not familiar with yet, I will study and leverage community to carry on quickly.
+..
+I will study and leverage community to carry on quickly.

 .. contents::